Federated Domain Generalization: A Survey: PRELIMINARIES

 \subsection{Federated Learning}

-Artificial intelligence has rapidly become an indispensable aspect of our daily lives, fueled by notable advancements and breakthroughs in deep learning techniques across various domains.
-Moreover, the widespread adoption of IoT devices has resulted in enormous data being stored in locally distributed locations.
+Artificial intelligence has swiftly emerged as a fundamental element of our daily lives, fueled by notable advancements and breakthroughs in deep learning techniques across various domains.
+Moreover, the widespread adoption of IoT devices has resulted in enormous amounts of data being stored in locally distributed locations.
 In addition, with the proliferation of sensitive and private data, concerns over data privacy have become increasingly prominent.
-In response to these concerns, the concept of federated learning (FL) \cite{mcmahan2016federated} has been proposed as a solution to address data privacy concerns while facilitating collaborative ML.
+In response to these concerns, FL has been introduced as a solution to \hlyellow{uphold} data privacy concerns while facilitating collaborative ML.